AngererSebastian/InternetSecurity/project_proposal.md

 Since this is a school project we have no costs

-The only risk there is, is that it could be a huge time waste and we get a bad mark, but the only cost is again time
+We could have some problems when we work on the web application since we have never done something like this, but i think we can solve them with the help of our teachers and the internet.

 # Conclusion

-I think we could manage this tasks and there might be some now concepts we haven't encountered before.
+Our goal is to make a understandable and informative website and include a file transfer application.
+We have no risks that could danger this project.I think we could manage this tasks and there might be some now concepts we haven't encountered before.